Screening for Diabetes Mellitus in the U.S. Population Using Neural Network Models and Complex Survey Designs: Methodology

-Conformal inference (both split and full) was initially proposed in terms of ``nonconformity scores'' \smash{$\widehat{S}(X_i,Y_i)$}, where \smash{$\widehat{S}$} is a fitted function that measure the extent to which a data point $(X_i,Y_i)$ is unusual relative to a training data set $\mathcal{D}_{train}$.
-For simplicity, so far we have only presented the most commonly used nonconformity score, which is the residual from the fitted model
+Conformal inference (both split and full) is often described in terms of nonconformity scores $\widetilde{S}(X_i,Y_i)$, which measure how atypical a data point is with respect to a fitted model.
+The standard score is the residual: